Natural Stone Yard

 Steppers are larger versions of patio stones.
 They can vary in size from 1 1/2 feet to 4 feet in diameter.
 Lots of customers use them to create a footpath by surrounding them with gravel or mulch.
 They also work as stairs, depending on their size.

-Landscaping slabs make impressive outdoor doorsteps and indoor entryways.
+Large stone landscaping slabs make impressive outdoor doorsteps and indoor entryways.
 Of course, decorative stone slabs are also a favorite for stair treads.
+If you’re looking for big flat rocks for landscaping, it’s probably these!

 Where's the flagstone?